DanielEliezer/disaster_response/README.md

         |-- DisasterResponse.db
         |-- process_data.py
   |-- models
-        |-- classifier.pkl
         |-- train_classifier.py
   |-- README

-A) The app folder is reponsible for deploying the model to the web, with flask.
+• The app folder is reponsible for deploying the model to the web, with flask.
-B) The data folder contains the original csv files, the database and the script to clean and process the data.
+• The data folder contains the original csv files, the database and the script to clean and process the data.
-C) The models folder contains the script of the ML model, and the model saved as a pkl file.
+• The models folder contains the script of the ML model.

-Running the project:
+**Running the project:**

 1) Clone this repository from my github to your machine
 2) Make sure you have python 3 and all the libraries installed
+3) Type 'python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl' in the terminal
-3) From your terminal, write "python run.py"
+4) From your terminal, go to the app folder and type "python run.py"
-4) Copy the link that appeared, and paste it to your internet browser.
+5) Copy the link that appeared, and paste it to your internet browser.

 There you go!
 You can see some charts about the Figure Eight data, or you can insert a text, and the model will try to make the classification.